 - Slice corned beef against the grain.
 Spoon a bit of the previously saved cooking liquid over the corned beef slices in your plate.

-- Sprinkle with parsley on the veggies, and if you like, drizzle with some melted butter.
-You can serve corned beef with whole grain mustard.
+- Sprinkle with parsley on the veggies, and drizzle with some melted butter if you like.
+You can serve corned beef with whole-grain mustard.
 Enjoy!